novifinancial/serde-reflection/serde-reflection/README.md

 ## Quick Start

-Very often, Serde traits are only implemented using Serde derive macros.
-In this case, simply
+Very often, Serde traits are simply implemented using Serde derive macros.
+In this case, you may obtain format descriptions as follows:
-* call `trace_type` on the desired top-level definitions, then
+* call `trace_simple_type` on the desired top-level container definition(s), then
-* add a call to `trace_type` for each `enum` type.
+* add a call to `trace_simple_type` for each `enum` type.
 (This will fix any `MissingVariants` error.)

 ```rust
 #[derive(Deserialize)]